oatymart/tao-cheatsheets/tao-cheatsheet-martin.md

 grunt sass:extensionname
 ```

-The output is generally stored in `views/css` of each extension you named.
+The output is generally stored in `views/css` of each extension you ran it for.

+*Do not edit raw CSS!
+Always SCSS.*

 #### QUnit - run Front End unit tests